flashbots/suave-geth/suave/README.md

 }
 ```

-`OffchainExecutedTx` transactions are propagated through the suave mempool and applied to the suave chain, unifying all of the interactions on suave, both off-chain and on-chain.
+`OffchainExecutedTx` transactions are propagated through the mempool and inserted into blocks as expected, unifying confidential computation with regular on-chain execution.

 ```go
 type OffchainExecutedTx struct {